 In a coffee shop.

-With 8 hours to fill, and an endless supply of paper balls and coffee cups, what else are you going to do?
+With eight hours to fill and an endless supply of paper balls and coffee mugs, what else is left to do?

 6 It’s OK to Be Neurotic